ni/nimi-python/generated/nimodinst/README.rst

 Support / Feedback
 ==================

-The packages included in the **nimi-python** repository are supported by NI.
-For support, open a request through the NI support portal at `ni.com <http://www.ni.com>`_.
+For support specific to the Python API, follow the processs in `Bugs / Feature Requests`_.
+For support with hardware, the driver runtime or any other questions not specific to the Python API, please visit `NI Community Forums <https://forums.ni.com/>`_.

 .. _bugs-section:

 Bugs / Feature Requests
 =======================

-To report a bug or submit a feature request specific to NI Modular Instruments Python bindings (nimi-python), please use the `GitHub issues page <https://github.com/ni/nimi-python/issues>`_.
+To report a bug or submit a feature request specific to Python API, please use the `GitHub issues page <https://github.com/ni/nimi-python/issues>`_.

 Fill in the issue template as completely as possible and we will respond as soon as we can.

-For hardware support or any other questions not specific to this GitHub project, please visit `NI Community Forums <https://forums.ni.com/>`_.

 .. _documentation-section: